spiffe/spiffe/standards/SPIFFE_Broker_Endpoint.md

 ## 2. Accessibility

 The SPIFFE Broker Endpoint can be exposed through a local or a remote endpoint.
 Depending on the use-case a local endpoint may be sufficient while some deployments require a remote endpoint.
-Where possible, accessibility SHOULD be restricted to designed clients only and not be available to workloads.
+Where possible, accessibility SHOULD be restricted to designated clients only and not be available to workloads.

 ## 3. Transport